 - gradual changes in your behavior

 - a decrease in your cognitive and social abilities

 - weakness in both legs

-After inquiring about your medical history your doctor will check for the
+After asking about your medical history, your doctor will check for the

-- damage to the optic nerve
+- damage to your optic nerve

 - muscle twitching

 - poor performance on movement and coordination tests

 Your doctor may also request additional tests or procedures, such as: